juniortaeza/members-of-tomorrow/README.md

 # Members of Tomorrow

-The complete layout, structure, and design of our website https://membersoftomorrow.us/
+The complete layout, structure, and design of the website https://membersoftomorrow.us/

 Incorporated Firebase for the backend and deployment of the website for public access.